SprocketLab/fair-ws/README.md

 ````

 It can be done by the following command lines.
+It may take ~30 minutes (5.9G).

 ```
 cd fair-ws